ByConity/ByConity/packages/README.md

 ByConity using FoundationDB as meta store.
 So ByConity packages depends on the FoundationDB client package.
 Hence, before deploying ByConity packages on any machine, we need to deploy FoundationDB client package first.
 The Foundation client package are tight coupled to version of FoundationDB server.
 So we need to choose the client package with version that match the version of FoundationDB server

 To deploy FoundationDB client package, we go to the release [page](https://github.com/apple/foundationdb/releases), find the right package to your OS and download it.
+Or you can build the package by yourself, in that case follow this [guide](https://github.com/ByConity/ByConity/tree/master/docker/packager) .
 For example, here i download version `7.1.27` for Debian OS, `amd64` machine.
 ```
 curl -L -o foundationdb-clients_7.1.27-1_amd64.deb https://github.com/apple/foundationdb/releases/download/7.1.27/foundationdb-clients_7.1.27-1_amd64.deb
 ```